viamrobotics/docs/docs/components/input-controller/_index.md

 {{% /tab %}}
 {{% tab name="Go" %}}

-The below Go code is an example of how to use an input controller to drive a robot with four wheels & a skid steer platform.
+The following Go code is an example of how to use an input controller to drive a robot with four wheels & a skid steer platform.

 The `motorCtl` callback function controls 5 motors: left front & back `FL` `BL`, right front & back `FL` `BL`, and a `winder` motor that raises and lowers a front-end like a bulldozer.